 Three Options: Online, On Campus, or a Combination

-Students enrolled in the Master of Science in Educational Studies Program can choose from and combine the following options to tailor their schedule, choose their course venues and individualize their areas of study.
+Students enrolled in the M.S.Ed. in Educational Studies Program can choose from and combine the following options to tailor their schedule, choose their course venues and individualize their areas of study.
 These three options provide unparalleled opportunities for pursuing a master’s degree while balancing the demands of a personal and professional life:

 Option One—The Distance Education / Online Option